estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 #### Understanding the app structure

-Before we dive into the Vue app, lets understand the app structure in development and production of the React version.
+Before we dive into the Vue app, let's understand the app structure in development and production of the React version.

 This first image shows the `/public` and `/src` folders of the project which contain **development files**, where you coded or pasted the code of the previous snippets.

 ![](./images/architecture-1.jpg)

-Lets now see the files inside `/build`, which contains the **production files**, which are generated after running `npm run build`, and delivered to enterprise clients as a software product.
+Let's now see the files inside `/build`, containing the **production files**, which are generated after running `npm run build`, and delivered to enterprise clients as a software product.

 ![](./images/architecture-2.jpg)

-**The `/build` folder contains the files that are delivered to enterprise clients**; when running the scripts for building the production files from the development ones, using the default [Webpack](https://webpack.js.org/) config,  the content of `/public` is copied and pasted untouched at the root level of `/build`, but the content of `/src` is bundled with [Webpack](https://webpack.js.org/), and put inside `/build/static`.
+When running the scripts for building the production files from the development ones, using the default [Webpack](https://webpack.js.org/) config, the content of `/public` is copied and pasted untouched at the root level of `/build`, but the content of `/src` is bundled with [Webpack](https://webpack.js.org/), and put inside `/build/static`.
 To know more about the public folder used in React, read this [docs](https://create-react-app.dev/docs/using-the-public-folder/#:~:text=If%20you%20put%20a%20file,not%20be%20processed%20by%20webpack.&text=Only%20files%20inside%20the%20public,a%20part%20of%20the%20build) from [create-react-app.dev](https://create-react-app.dev).

 ## Vue demo

-Lets follow the same steps, but for a Vue app now.
+Let's follow the same steps, but for a Vue app now.
 The final app can be found in this [gitHub repo](https://github.com/estebanmunchjones2019/vue-web-components-plugin).

 1) **Install the Vue CLI globally:**